mjhimran/hadoop-installation-guide/README.md

 After succesfully installing the Java,
 Download [*Hadoop*](https://dlcdn.apache.org/hadoop/common/hadoop-3.4.0/hadoop-3.4.0.tar.gz) and extract it, and Rename the folder "hadoop-3.4.0" as "hadoop".
+Then delete the "bin" folder from the "hadoop" folder.
+Download the "bin" folder from this github repository, extract it and paste in the "hadoop" folder.